-- $\sqrt{}$ Clean standard and deionized water bottles with DI water and dry before use. - √ Using the labels on the tubing, insert each tube and straw into their respective containers.
-Make sure that the straw reaches the bottom of the container. - $\sqrt{}$ Insert the straw from tubing C into the calibrant standard bottle. - ❖ Uses approximately 50 ml for every calibration cycle (20 tests per 1 liter) - $\sqrt{}$ Insert the straw from tubing H into DI water - ❖ Used for initial start-up, wash, and dilution.
+- $\sqrt{}$ Clean standard and deionized water bottles with DI water and dry before use. - $\sqrt{}$ Using the labels on the tubing, insert each tube and straw into their respective containers.
+Make sure that the straw reaches the bottom of the container. - $\sqrt{}$ Insert the straw from tubing C into the silica calibrant standard bottle. - Uses approximately 30 ml for every calibration cycle (30 tests per 1 liter) - $\sqrt{}$ Insert the straw from tubing H into DI water - ♦ Used for initial start-up, wash, and dilution.

-Warning:

-- Reagents contain sulfuric and citric acid and must be handled with great care at all times.
-Appropriate safety equipment such as rubber gloves, full face protection, and lab coat should be worn while working with reagents. - ❖ Work under a hood and wear rubber gloves and eye protection when working with concentrated ammonia.
-Sodium Hydroxide 10% is used as cleaning solution.
+Warning: Reagents must be handled with great care at all times.
+Appropriate safety equipment such as rubber gloves, full face protection, and lab coat should be worn while working with reagents.